Clydesdale F.C.: Colours

 Clydesdale played in blue and yellow hoops, described as "gold bars" at one point.
 The strips were made by Forsyths of Renfield Street.

 Ground

-The club played at the cricket club's ground at Kinning Park, and stayed within the park after the cricket club sold the lease to its pitch to Rangers F.C..
+The club played at the cricket club's ground at Kinning Park, and stayed within the park after the cricket club sold the lease to its pitch to Rangers.
 The club moved with the cricket club to Titwood in 1876.
 The Titwood goals had a bar as early as 1877.

 Notable players

 The following Clydesdale players represented Scotland when registered with the club: